-These ESG factors are integrated with financial and other business analysis to score all our directly managed share investments compared to relevant peer groups.
+These ESG factors are combined to score all our directly managed share investments compared to relevant peer groups.
 A positive assessment of a company's ESG factors contributes to a higher overall score (and vice versa).
-We target a higher overall outcome for our investments by favouring those which compare well on this basis.
+The ESG scores are integrated with financial, business, and portfolio considerations.
+We target a higher overall ESG outcome for our investments by favouring those which compare relatively better.
 Where a company does not contribute positively to this outcome, we review the implications of this with the expectation that the investment will generally be down-weighted or excluded as a result, in favour of better alternatives.

-Importantly, to ensure our assessment is wellrounded, we will take into account the strength of a company's efforts to improve in any key areas of concern.
+To ensure our assessment is well-rounded, we will take into account the strength of a company's efforts to improve in any key areas of concern and will encourage them to do so where appropriate.

 As part of this ESG integration approach, we monitor companies' involvement in controversial ESG related incidents, and we will consider excluding a company which builds a bad track record and is perceived as unwilling to reform.
 Not all companies disclose ESG data in an exhaustive and consistent manner (or have the capacity to do so).
 If key data is not available for a company, where feasible we seek to find the equivalent or similar information ourselves to guide our assessment.
 A key benefit of active ownership is the ability to initiate positive change from the inside by engaging directly with companies.
 Via incorporating ESG and positive engagement we hope to help drive the demand for better ESG disclosure and corporate responsibility.